 The design and construction of a large system relies on the ability to divide the problem into smaller ones that involve parts of the system.
 Each subproblem may itself be refined further into smaller problems, as illustrated in Fig. 1.
 Typically the subsystems interact with each other, either physically, via software, or both.
 This interaction between modules needs to be constrained, in order to ensure that the assembled system behaves as intended.
 For example, if we consider a component that controls the manipulator arm of a rover for exploring the geology of other planets, it depends on a camera for deciding how to position the arm, and on a power supply, as sketched in Fig. 2.
 The maximum manipulator speed that the controller can safely command is limited by the camera frame rate.
 Depending on power supply and type of operation, the manipulator controller can request a lower frame rate from the camera, in order to economize on power.
-During grasping operations though, the controller does require high fidelity and frequent frames.
+During grasping operations however, the controller requires high fidelity and frequent frames.
 Based on the available power supply, the controller may decide to decline a request for grasping, due to insufficient power for completing the operation.
 Such an issue could arise in rovers that depend on solar energy, because their power supply is contigent on environmental conditions.

-Fig. 1: Anatomy of hierarchical system design in TLA+: composition is represented by conjunction (\land), hiding of details by (temporal) existential quantification (∃), and refinement by logical implication \Rightarrow .
+Fig. 1: Anatomy of hierarchical system design in TLA+: composition is represented by conjunction (\land), hiding of details by (temporal) existential quantification (\exists), and refinement by logical implication \Rightarrow .

 Systems are built from designs, and designs are created incrementally.
 A common direction is to start thinking in terms of larger pieces, and divide those in smaller ones that are more detailed, but also more specific and local in nature [1].
-The design activity should be captured accurately [2], [3].
+The design activity should be captured with sufficient accuracy to describe the intended system operation without ambiguity [2], [3].
 A representation with precise syntax and semantics, or specification, is desirable to describe how each component should behave in the context of other modules.
 When a specification is available, we can attempt to prove that a system is safe to operate and useful.
 Unsafe designs can have a high cost, for example in the context of airliners, automotive subsystems, nuclear power plant controllers, and several other application areas.

 This decomposition involves distributing functionality among components, and creating interfaces between them [4], [5].
 We are motivated to decompose in order to focus and isolate.
 Focus of attention allows for fewer errors.
 Isolation makes reasoning easier, and more tractable to automate [6].
 Decomposition also makes possible the use of off-the-shelf components, and the assignment of tasks to different subsystem manufacturers.
 Obtaining conclusions about a system by using facts about its subsystems comes at an extra cost [7], [8].
-But it may be the only scalable way of approaching the design of a large system [9], [7, pp. 421-422], [10, p.168].
+But it may be the only scalable way of approaching the design of a large system [9], [7, pp. 421-422], [10, p.
+168].

-A system can be described at different levels of detail [11], [12, p.192].
+A system can be described at different levels of detail [11], [12, p.
+192].
 A description that corresponds closely to available physical elements is directly implementable [1].
 However, writing specifications at this level of detail is often more difficult than specifying behavior at a higher level.
-A specification at the implementation level can then be derived by hand or using (automated) synthesis, which relies on notions from the theory of games [13].
-Synthesis has attracted considerable interest in the past two decades, and advances both in theory and implementation have been made, as described in Sec.
-II-B
+A specification

 The authors are with Control and Dynamical Systems, California Institute of Technology, Pasadena, CA, 91125, USA.

 E-mail: {ifilippi, murray}@caltech.edu